Killerameise/MMDS-Amazon-Reviews/README.md

 ### Scale-out

-The following experiments were done using a cluster with the following specifications:
+The following experiments were done using a cluster with these specifications:

 * Master: Dell PowerEdge R310 (4x2.66 GHz, 8 GB RAM)
 * 10 Slave Nodes: Dell OptiPlex 780 (2x2.6 GHz, 8 GB RAM)